accesscode-2-1/robinhood_hackathon/README.md

 # Access Code 2.1 -- Robin Hood Hackathon
 ## Aug 1 - Aug 3

 This is the Access Code 2.1 Repo for the Robin Hood Hackathon.
-Please fork this repo for your own projects this weekend.
+Please fork this repo for your own projects this weekend so we can easily find them on Monday.
 (Note: this was initialized with a .gitignore that you may need to change).

 Taking pictures?
 Tweeting?
 Find us!
 We are everywhere! [@C4Qnyc](https://twitter.com/c4qnyc), [@RobinHoodNYC](https://twitter.com/RobinHoodNYC), [@AuntBertha](https://twitter.com/AuntBertha), [@SingleStop](https://twitter.com/SingleStop)